docksal/docksal/docs/advanced/stack-config.md

 ### Extend or modify config with `docksal-local.yml` or `docksal.yml`

-When using zero-configuration (or any other) the service image can be overridden in `docksal-local.yml`.
+When using zero-configuration (or any other), the service image can be overridden in `docksal-local.yml`.

 The same technique is **applicable to `docksal.yml` if `DOCKSAL_STACK` is set in `docksal.env`**.
 In this case, `docksal.yml` will extend/modify the stack configuration defined in `DOCKSAL_STACK` instead of overriding it.